python/cpython/Doc/howto/unicode.rst

 are more efficient and convenient.

 Encodings don't have to handle every possible Unicode character, and most encodings don't.
-For example, Python's default encoding is the 'ascii' encoding.
+For example, Python's default encoding is the 'UTF-8' encoding.
 The rules for converting a Unicode string into the ASCII encoding are simple; for each code point: